NullVoxPopuli/ember-resources/docs/docs/resources.md

 ## A Ticking Stopwatch

-Here's a demo of a `Stapwatch` resource, similar to the above demo.
+Here's a demo of a `Stopwatch` resource, similar to the above demo.
 The main difference here is that the return value is a function.

 ```js